alizarazot/2025-II-SO-Auto/README.md

 # 2025-II-SO-Auto

-Utility to check for programs preventing USB ejecting on Windows.
+Utility to check for programs preventing USB ejecting or folder deletion on Windows.

 ## Usage